USDA Results: Beginning Farmers and Ranchers

-- Strengthened the Noninsured Crop Disaster Assistance Program for new producers by reducing the premiums on buy-up level coverage by 50 percent for new farmers and waiving their application fee.
+- Strengthened the Noninsured Crop Disaster Assistance Program (NAP) for new producers by reducing the premiums on buy-up level coverage by 50 percent for new farmers and waiving their application fee.

-- Provided technical and financial assistance to help beginning farmers and ranchers implement voluntary conservation measures, resulting in benefits for both the environment and the agricultural operations.
+- Provided technical and financial assistance to help beginning farmers and ranchers implement voluntary conservation measures, resulting in benefits for both the environment and agricultural operations.

 Outreach, Education, and Technical Assistance

-- Provided training, education, and outreach to a new generation of agriculture through the Beginning Farmer and Rancher Development Program.
-Since the program was created by the 2008 Farm Bill, USDA has awarded more than $70 million through 146 grants to organizations that have developed education and training programs.
+- Provided training, education, and outreach to a new generation of agriculture leaders through the Beginning Farmer and Rancher Development Program (BFRDP).
+Since 2009, 184 awards have been made for more than $90 million through BFRDP.
 More than 50,000 beginning farmers and ranchers have participated in projects funded by BFRDP.
+Based on 2014 grants, BFRDP is projected to support approximately 20,000 early-stage farmers and ranchers be more successful, and about 2,500 farmers get started over the three year life of the projects.